 This quick and Truly Easy Low Sugar Cranberry Sauce is made with Marsala wine for a bit of festive flavour, cayenne pepper for a bit of bite, and is ready in under 10 minutes.

 I can’t imagine Christmas without cranberries.
 I put cranberries in homemade stuffing, both the meaty kind as well as vegetarian.
 I scatter them over my roasted brussels sprouts, and even add them to my Christmas dark chocolate truffles.

 And I always make sure my Christmas menu includes homemade cranberry sauce.

-Today I am going to share my super quick and Easy Boozy Cranberry Sauce, which is ready in under 10 minutes.
-This recipe is so simple and delicious (not to mention quite healthy, as cranberries are very nutritious) that I usually carry on making it until cranberries disappear from the shops, which is well into February (the sauce tastes great with other meats as well as cheese).
+Today I am going to share my super quick and Truly Easy Low Sugar Cranberry Sauce, which is ready in under 10 minutes!
+This recipe is so simple and delicious that I usually carry on making it until cranberries disappear from the shops.
+Which is well into February!

-What I love about this sauce, apart from being so simple and tasty, is that I am in complete control of the amount of sugar that goes into this recipe.
+What I love about this easy cranberry sauce is that I am in complete control of the amount of sugar that goes into it.
 Because cranberries are very sour they do need to be combined with sugar in one form of another.
-I chose ordinary sugar(a minimum amount) plus marsala wine (because it’s Christmas!), and ended up with approximately half the sugar content of shop bought cranberry sauce.
+In this recipe I chose ordinary sugar plus marsala wine (because it’s Christmas!), and ended up with approximately half the sugar content of shop bought cranberry sauce.
+And it’s really sweet enough!
 You can always add more sugar to this recipe if you like but do it bit by bit so you don’t end up making it too sweet.

-I used nutmeg and allspice to give this recipe more of a festive character, but they are not absolutely necessary, and you can use other spices if you prefer.
+Yes, you can!
+In addition to adjusting the amount of sugar to suit your preference you can also play around with the spices.
+I used nutmeg and allspice to give this recipe more of a festive character, but they are not absolutely necessary.
+You could also combine them or swap them for a bit of cinnamon and/or cloves.
 I also spiced it up with some cayenne pepper, but you can leave it out if you want the sauce to be mild.